urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/krivera.static-occupancy.md

 n_weeks <- ceiling(ncol(day_cols)/6)
 week_groups <- rep(1:n_weeks, each = 6)[1:ncol(day_cols)]
 ```
-Now we are ready to write a function (see [Data Manipulation Tutorial](https://github.com/urbanwildlifeinstitute/UWIN_tutorials/tree/main/tutorials/data_manipulation) for more details) that keeps each occasion with all NA's as such and those with all 0's as 0, and those with at least 1 detection, as 1
+To group these occasions more efficiently, we can write a function (see [Data Manipulation Tutorial](https://github.com/urbanwildlifeinstitute/UWIN_tutorials/tree/main/tutorials/data_manipulation) for more details) that keeps each occasion with all NA's as such and those with all 0's as 0, and those with at least 1 detection, as 1
 ```R
 combine_days <- function(y, groups){
   ans <- rep(NA, max(groups))